qgrid/qgrid.github.io/source/api/model/fetch-model.md

 group: API
 order: 9
 ---
-A class that can be used in custom user pipe within `PaginationModel` to make server request when<br />virtual scrolling is enabeld.
+A class that can be used in custom user pipe within `PaginationModel` to make server request when virtual scrolling is enabeld.

 Property|Type|Description
 ---|---|---